 The Minimum Facility plan for the Arverne drainage basin consists of 16 gravity outlets through the line of flood protection (including eight existing).
 Each of the existing outlets will be modified to prevent high tides or storm surge from flooding through the drainage system.
 Three pump stations are also proposed which would drain the system when the outlets become overwhelmed.
 Table 5-18 summarizes the analysis of the pump alternatives in Arverne at Mid-Rockaway.
 Pump Alternative 1, with an estimated pump capacity of 70 cfs, is the Preferred Plan for Subbasin A1.
-The proposed pump station for Subbasin A1 would be located adjacent to De Costa Avenue, near Beach 72nd Street.
+The proposed pump station for Subbasin A1 would be located adjacent to DE Costa Avenue, near Beach 72nd Street.
 Pump Alternative 2, with an estimated pump capacity of 180 cfs, is the Preferred Plan for Subbasin A2.
-The proposed pump station for Subbasin A2 would be located on De Costa Avenue, near Beach 63rd Street.
-Pump Alternative 2, with an estimated pump capacity of 300 cfs, is the Preferred Plan for Subbasin A3.
-The proposed pump station for Subbasin A3 would be located south of Thursby Avenue.
+The proposed pump station for Subbasin A2 would be located on DE Costa Avenue, near Beach 63rd Street.
+Pump Alternative 2, with an estimated pump capacity of 300 cfs, is the Preferred Plan for Subbasin A3 would be located south of Thursby Avenue.